Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 ![The Spirits of Ashenvale](/assets/wr/20240508232648_1.jpg)
 {% endfigure %}

-These [furbolgs](https://warcraft.wiki.gg/wiki/Furbolg) the goblin speak of inhabit a camp to the west.
+These [furbolgs](https://warcraft.wiki.gg/wiki/Furbolg) the goblin speaks of inhabit a camp to the west.

 {% figure [caption:"Horse people, boar people, bull people, bear people...
 What's next?
 Wolf people?
 Nah, that's crazy talk."] %}
 ![The Spirits of Ashenvale](/assets/wr/20240508233145_1.jpg)
 {% endfigure %}

 Once you kill their chieftain and return to Neeloc, he gives you two goblin shredders[^shredders] for free and lets you hire more for gold.
-He also opens his shop for you.
+He also opens his shop to you.
 It's a standard Goblin Merchant, and now one item that so far has been largely useless through the campaigns --- the Gem of True Seeing --- will be very useful, as it reveals nearby invisible units.

 Let's engage in some arithmetic.
 A single tree has 50 HP, and workers chop trees into lumber at a rate of one lumber per HP.[^hp] Peons harvest 1 lumber per swing and carry bundles of 10 lumber per trip, so a single peon will make five trips before felling a single tree, and to meet the mission objective by just chopping wood, you have to fell 300 trees.
-A single shredder, on the other hand, harvests 10 lumber per swing and carries bundles of *200* lumber, so it will fell five trees before returning to the nearest great hall or war mill.
+A single shredder, on the other hand, harvests 10 lumber per swing and carries bundles of *200* lumber, so it will fell four trees before returning to the nearest great hall or war mill.
 If you aren't careful about where you direct your shredders, they'll quickly deforest the surroundings of your base, leaving you exposed to ground attacks --- on a map that's scarce on defensible positions to begin with.

 The next thing you'll likely notice is that your gold mine is pretty low on gold.
 You'll want another one.
-There's an unexplored patch of map to the south and west of your route to the furbolgs, and that sounds like a natural direction.
+There's an unexplored patch of map to the south and west of your route to the furbolgs, and that sounds like a natural direction to head next.
 There's a tiny night elf base there, whose main structure, the Tree of Life, yields *3000* lumber when destroyed[^tree_of_life], to Grom's glee.
 To the west of it is a gold mine with plenty of gold, guarded by dark troll creeps, but it's close to a large night elf base that will pester you with attacks, so you'll likely want to destroy that one, too.

-{% figure [caption:"Horse people, boar people, bull people, bear people...
-What's next?
-Wolf people?
-Nah, that's crazy talk."] %}
+{% figure [caption:"Without a source of healing, my casualties attacking this base were huge, but such is the life of orcs."] %}
 ![The Spirits of Ashenvale](/assets/wr/20240508234926_1.jpg)
 {% endfigure %}